Purushotham-reddy-M/Shell/README.md

 # Shell
-Schell Scripts for hands-on practise
+Schell Scripts for review and hands-on practise